 Dr. Ice’s research interests include human biology, aging, stress, long-term care and grandparenting.
 For many years she has been looking at the impact of the HIV epidemic on older adults in Africa.
 As HIV has ravaged the middle generation, senior members of the community often look after the young, many of whom are orphans.
-Ice studies the impact of that relationship on the caregiver, from their stress levels, their mental health, their physical health, diet and nutrition.
+Ice studies the impact of that relationship on the caregiver; their stress levels, their mental health, their physical health, diet and nutrition.

 Until recently she was studying the relationship between stress and the nutritional intake of grandparents in Kenya.
 Now working in Botswana on a biocultural project, Ice is exploring the interaction between social environment and health.
 More particularly, her work focuses on stress and aging and on the relationship between orphans and grandparents.